manojn0010/Demographic-Modelling-of-Population-Dynamics/documentation.md

 The objective is not descriptive exploration alone, but structured model fitting and evaluation under different demographic and policy specifications.

-***This is not a forecasting project.
-The main focus remains on model-fitting and a one-step ahead prediction.
-The model validation is limited to basic diagnostics; Statistical tests like Breusch-Pagan, Durbin-Watson and Chow Tests, are not included.***
+***This project focuses on model fitting rather than forecasting.
+Only a one-step-ahead prediction is produced.
+Model validation is limited to graphical diagnostics; formal tests such as Breusch–Pagan, Durbin–Watson, and Chow tests are not included.***

 ---
 ## Data Processing Logic